Murder of Dee Dee Blanchard: Trials

-Jones also denied a motion by Godejohn's lawyer, Dewayne Perry, for a new trial.
-Perry argued that the jury should not have been allowed to hear that Godejohn had considered raping Dee Dee on the night of the murder and also argued that the state's psychologist should not have been allowed to testify, while Godejohn's psychologist should have, to establish that he had diminished capacity.
-In denying the motion, Jones conceded that an appeals court could find the latter point significant and consider it a reversible error.
-At Godejohn's appeal hearing there were videos shown that showed Gypsy emotionally manipulating Godejohn and an instructional video of how to stab Dee Dee.
-It was asked why these were not used in the trial.
+Jones also denied a motion for a new trial filed by Godejohn's attorney, Dewayne Perry.
+Perry argued that the jury should not have heard that Godejohn had considered raping Dee Dee on the night of the murder, and that the state's psychologist should not have been allowed to testify while the defense psychologist was excluded.
+Jones acknowledged that an appeals court might view the latter issue as significant and potentially reversible.
+Defence attorney Andrew Mead stated that evidence from the case of Gypsy, also relevant to Godejohn, was leaked to the media at her request.
+Mead was also questioned about why he did not ask prospective jurors about exposure to pretrial media, including Gypsy's Revenge, a documentary about the murder which includes interviews with Gypsy which aired shortly before jury selection; Mead said he did not recall the timing of its premiere.
+At Godejohn's appeal hearing, videos were shown that depicted Gypsy emotionally manipulating him and an instructional video demonstrating how to stab Dee Dee; questions were raised about why these had not been used at trial.

 In late 2023, public defender Tyler Coyle filed an appeal seeking a new trial for Godejohn.
-A timeframe has not been set for when the courts have to review the request.
+No timeline has been set for when the courts will review the request.

 Aftermath and reactions

 Community response

-The Blanchards' neighbors were shocked to learn that Gypsy's illnesses were fabricated.
-Aleah Woodmansee, whose information about her relationship with Godejohn led police to the couple the day after Dee Dee's body was discovered, said she cried out of disbelief upon hearing that Gypsy had never been sick or disabled.
-Her mother recalled how everyone had accepted Dee Dee's claims without asking for proof, and wondered if the mother and daughter had been secretly laughing at their neighbors' naïveté.
-Kim Blanchard (no relation), who had called the deputy sheriffs to the house the night before, said, "What have I been believing?
+Neighbors were shocked to learn that Gypsy's illnesses had been fabricated.
+Woodmansee—whose information about Gypsy's relationship with Godejohn helped police locate the pair the day after Dee Dee's body was discovered—said she cried in disbelief upon hearing that Gypsy had never been sick or disabled.
+Her mother recalled how readily everyone accepted Dee Dee's claims without asking for proof, and wondered whether Dee Dee and Gypsy had secretly laughed at their neighbors' naïveté.
+Kim Blanchard (no relation), who had called sheriff's deputies to the house the previous night, said, "What have I been believing?
 How could I have been so stupid?"
-Over 60 people attended a candlelight vigil for Dee Dee in downtown Springfield the night after the body was discovered.
+More than 60 people attended a candlelight vigil for Dee Dee in downtown Springfield the night after her body was found.

-In a news conference, Arnott said of the case: "[Springfield is] a giving community, we surround people with love and finances that we believe that needs it.
+At a news conference, Sheriff Jim Arnott said of the case: "[Springfield is] a giving community, we surround people with love and finances that we believe that needs it.
 However, a lot of times we are deceived, and I think this is now so true, in this case at hand."
-Only one of the charities that had helped the Blanchards spoke after the revelations.
-A spokesman for Habitat for Humanity, whose volunteers had built the Blanchards' house along with others on their street, said, "We are just really, deeply saddened by the whole situation."
+Only one of the charities that had assisted the Blanchards commented publicly after the revelations.
+A spokesman for Habitat for Humanity, whose volunteers built the Blanchards' home, said, "We are just really, deeply saddened by the whole situation."

+Journalist Michelle Dean, who covered the case for Buzzfeed said "I do think Gypsy is potentially dangerous.
+Dee Dee was a master manipulator.
+It's impossible that Gypsy would not have picked this up and used it."